 Get your 888 area code number with OpenPhone

-888 is a North American toll-free area code intended for calling without callers needing to pay long-distance fees within the US, Canada, and other regions in the North American Numbering Plan.
+888 is a North American toll-free area code intended for calling so your customers can reach you without needing to pay long-distance fees within the US, Canada, and other regions part of the North American Numbering Plan.
 The 888 area code isn’t located in any specific city or region.

-There isn’t much difference between 888 numbers and other toll-free numbers, except that 888 numbers are easier to remember and more widely recognized, so they can attract a wider customer base.
+There isn’t much difference between 888 numbers and other toll-free numbers, except 888 numbers are easier to remember so they may attract a wider customer base.